WeblateOrg/weblate/docs/admin/install.rst

 .. note::

-    If you are running version from Git, you should also regenerate locale files every time you are upgrading.
+    If you are running a version from Git, you should also regenerate locale files every time you are upgrading.
 You can do this by invoking script :file:`./scripts/generate-locales`.